 Head of Middle School: Mr Toby Percival

 The work follows on from that in the Third Form.
-All boys take English, Mathematics, French, Physics, Chemistry, and Biology to GCSE.
-These “core” subjects are supplemented by three groups of optional subjects which include Latin or Ancient History, Greek, German, Spanish, History, Geography, Religious Studies, Physical Education, Art, Design and Music.
+All pupils take English, Mathematics, French, Physics, Chemistry, and Biology to GCSE.
+They are required to take at least one Modern Foreign Language, chosen from French, German and Spanish.
+Study of a second (or third) modern language can be undertaken in the option blocks, where the other choices are Latin or Ancient History, Greek, German, Spanish, History, Geography, Art, Design, Philosophy & Theology (RS), Music, Astronomy and PE.

-The optional courses embarked upon at the beginning of the Fourth Form year are continued through the two years to the GCSE examination.
-As well as the subjects studied to GCSE, boys will also follow non-examination courses in Personal, Social and Health Educatin (PSHE), Physical Education and Information Technology.
+All examination courses embarked upon at the beginning of the Fourth Form year are normally continued through the two years to the GCSE or IGCSE examination.
+As well as the subjects studied for exams, pupils will also follow courses in PSHE (Personal, Social and Health Education) and ICT.

 Full details can be found in the Fourth Form Curriculum document which is updated annually in February.